 How Would Contact Centers Benefit From Softphones?

-The “elevator pitch” for softphone usage in a contact center would include the cost savings and the increased flexibility for employees.
+The “elevator pitch” for softphone usage in a contact center would include cost savings, enhanced support, and increased flexibility for employees.
 But we’re going deeper into exactly why this technology empowers the future of business-consumer communication.

 The Ability To Work Anywhere